 Sheesh.
 You really can't please some people.

 Obviously, both of them ended up getting new roommates.

 Wise words from Holden: it's hard to be roommates with people if your suitcases are much better than theirs.

 Back to the nuns: one of them is carrying one of those Salvation Army-type baskets for other people to donate money.

 He asks if they're taking up a collection, as he would make a contribution.
 He's mostly depressed that they're eating toast and coffee while he's eating bacon and eggs.

 He finally gives them ten dollars, though they keep asking if he's sure he can afford to do that.

-One of the nuns teaches English, and Holden wonders how she feels about the sexy bits of books she has to teach, considering she is a nun – like Eustacia Vye in The Return of the Native, for example.
+One of the nuns teaches English, and Holden wonders how she feels about the sexy bits of books she has to teach.
+You know, since she's a nun.